cschellenberger/Springboard/capstone/README.md

 # iPython Notebooks
 Notebook | Description
 -------- | -----------
-Data Analysis | An exploratory look at the open datasets provided by the City of Edmonton Survey Analysis | A statistical analaysis of community response data.
+Survey Analysis | A statistical analaysis of community response data.
 Producing 99% confidence intervals regarding property assessment responses
 Data Wrangling | Data cleaning, organization, transformation, and preparation for analysis Map Analysis | A visual (Geographical Information System) representation of the property assessment data